Spinor bosons realization of the SU(3) Haldane phase with adjoint representation: Introduction

-On the numerical front, the minimal model to check the above SU($N$) physics is to consider the SU(3) symmetry.
-For the symmetric representation with Young diagram $[3~0~0]$, large-scale density matrix renormalization group (DMRG) calculations confirm recently the ground state with a gap around $0.04J$ \cite{Mila20}, however, more recent tensor-network results find this state belongs to the trivial SPT phase \cite{Verstraete}.
-For non-symmetric representations, recent Monte Carlo simulations together with field theory calculations show there is always a gapped phase in the SU(3) self-conjugate representations.
-Different from the SU(2) case, the flavor-wave calculation shows six Goldstone bosons with two different velocities, and the topological angle becomes non-trivial with a spontaneously broken parity symmetry for an odd number of boxes \cite{Wamer19}.
+On the numerical front, the minimal model to check above new features is to consider the SU(3) symmetry.
+For the symmetric representation with Young diagram $[3~0~0]$, large-scale density matrix renormalization group (DMRG) results have recently determined the ground state energy gap to be around $0.04J$ \cite{Mila20}.
+However, this SPT state is found to be trivial \cite{Lecheminant20}, which is confirmed more recently by tensor-network calculations \cite{Verstraete}.
+For non-symmetric representations, recent Monte Carlo simulations together with field theory calculations show there is always a gapped phase in the SU(3) self-conjugate representations \cite{Wamer19}, where different from the SU(2) case, the flavor-wave calculation shows six Goldstone bosons with two different velocities, and the topological angle becomes non-trivial with a spontaneously broken parity symmetry for an odd number of boxes.

-So the minimal model with non-trivial SU($N$) physics would be the SU(3) system with adjoint representation $[2~1~0]$.
-In this system, the edge states of the two sides can be in the representation $[1~0~0]-[1~1~0]$ or $[1~1~0]-[1~0~0]$, corresponding to the two classes of the SU(3) SPT phases.
-Thus each class breaks the inversion symmetry, and has different chiralities \cite{Greiter10, Mila19}.
-The Affleck-Kennedy-Lieb-Tasaki (AKLT) state and its parent Hamiltonian have been constructed, and this system is found protected by the $Z_3\times Z_3$ symmetry with a doubly degenerate ground state \cite{Furusaki14}.
+Thus, the simplest representation in SU(3) symmetry with non-trivial topological properties would be the adjoint representation $[2~1~0]$.
+In this system, the edge states of the two sides can be in the representation $[1~0~0]-[1~1~0]$ or $[1~1~0]-[1~0~0]$, corresponding to the two classes of SPT phases, where each class breaks the inversion symmetry, and has different chiralities \cite{Greiter10, Quella18, Mila19}.
+The Affleck-Kennedy-Lieb-Tasaki (AKLT) state and its parent Hamiltonian have been constructed \cite{Greiter07a, Greiter07b, Katsura08}, and this system is found protected by the $Z_3\times Z_3$ symmetry with a doubly degenerate ground state \cite{Furusaki14}.
+We give an illustration of the AKLT structure under this representation in Fig. \ref{fig:aklt}, where the decomposition of the adjoint representation gives rise to two inequivalent virtual states, which leads to two inversion-breaking topological states.

-On the experimental front, the cold atomic system has become the promising candidate for realizing the SU($N$) SPT phases \cite{Rey}.
-Progresses have been pushing forward to the SU($N$) physics using alkali-earth atoms.
-Since all the experimentally accessible spinful alkali-earth atoms are fermionic, proposals in this system are focusing on the SU($N$) SPT phases with $N$ even, and with a unique ground state \cite{Totsuka13, Totsuka15, Momoi}.
+On the experimental front, the cold atomic system has become a promising candidate for realizing various SPT phases in their SU(2) representations \cite{Xu, Katsura21}.
+For their SU($N$) counterparts, progress has been pushed forward to the alkali-earth atomic systems, as a natural emergence of SU($N$) symmetry by their nuclear spins \cite{Rey}.
+Since all the experimentally accessible spinful alkali-earth atoms are fermionic, proposals in this system are focusing on the fermionic SPT phases with local SU($N$) symmetry \cite{Totsuka13, Totsuka15, Momoi, Lecheminant19}, where most cases are with $N$ even and a unique ground state.